Plaza West

 Description

-The development will consist of two components:
+The development consists of two components:

 NOW LEASING: Click here for details on living at Plaza West.